Get started

 Tailscale CLI

-Tailscale ships with a built-in CLI that you can use to get information about your Tailscale+WireGuard® network and troubleshoot issues.
+Tailscale ships with a built-in CLI that you can use to manage and troubleshoot your Tailscale network (known as a tailnet).

 The Tailscale CLI is available for all plans.